Machine Learning. The Science of Selection under Uncertainty: I.I.D. (stochastic) Multiarmed Bandits

 \paragraph{Game Definition}~\\

 For $t = 1, 2, \dots$: \begin{enumerate} \item Pick a row $A_t$ \item Observe \& accumulate $r_{t,A_t}$ \end{enumerate}

 \paragraph{Performance Measure} Let $N_t(a)$ denote the number of times action $a$ was played up to round $t$.
-We measure the performance using the pseudo regret and we rewrite it in the following way
+We measure the performance using the pseudo regret and we rewrite it in the following way (note that since we are working with rewards, we subtract the expected reward of the algorithm from the expected reward of a best arm, whereas for losses it was the other way around)